-The a of Guideline G1148 requires more work on identifying the background illumination and the rival lights.
+Applicationapplication of Guideline G1148 requires more work on identifying the background illumination and the rival lights.
 This is necessary, when problems concerning the visibility of marine signal lights have been reported and there is a need of action.

 Simplified Method

-The German Administration investigated its exiting leading lights and found out that all methods, which still have the Allard's Law as a basis, do not really represent the actual status (Figure 23).
+The German Administration investigated its exiting leading lights and found that all methods, which still have the Allard's Law as a basis, do not really represent the actual correlation between required ranges of lights and the intensities used on them (shown with blue dashed line in Figure 23) which havethat has caused no problems/complaints from users and seems to work fine .